Can you deduct car insurance on taxes?

 What information do you need to deduct car insurance from taxes?

-You’ll need to track your business mileage and document what your car was used for.
+To deduct car insurance, you must keep a log of your business mileage and document how your car was used.
 For example, keep track of whether you’re running a business errand, driving to meet a client or working for a rideshare or delivery company.
+You'll also need to keep receipts for vehicle-related expenses, such as tires, oil changes and parking.
+You can deduct those expenses in addition to insurance if you use the actual expenses method.

 Keep your records for several years in case of an audit.